Winter for Pitta

-You may be among those who love the winter months.
-The cold, heavy, and slow qualities of the winter season balance your internal heat, lightness, and the sharp, penetrating nature of the pitta mind.
+Summer may be pitta season, but winter is a time of year that many pitta types love most.
+The cold, heavy, and slow qualities of the winter season balance pitta’s internal heat, lightness, and the sharp, penetrating nature of the pitta mind.

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

-This is the one time of year when you can probably tolerate some of the heating foods that would normally be too much for your fiery nature: eggs, meats, an occasional glass of dry red wine, caffeinated teas, a cup of coffee or espresso, or a bit more fire and spice in your meals.
-You’ll also do well with some sweet, nourishing treats like Hot Spiced Chai or Maple Tapioca.
+This is the one time of year when pitta-types can indulge in some of the heating foods that would normally be too much for this dosha’s fiery nature.
+You can indulge in eggs, meats, caffeinated teas, a cup of coffee or espresso, adding a bit more fire and spice in your meals, and an occasional glass of dry red wine.

 Foods to Minimize

-- Fermented foods, trikatu, and the recommended herbal teas with dried ginger, cinnamon, clove, or black pepper may also prove too heating for you, especially if you tend toward excess acidity.
+- Fermented foods, trikatu, and herbal teas with dried ginger, cinnamon, clove, or black pepper may also prove too heating for you, especially if you tend toward excess acidity.